 Think about your outfit and your hairstyle.
 Just because you’re working from home doesn’t give you a free pass to look sloppy.
 What would you wear if you were meeting a potential client in person?
 Plan something similar.

 I have a great video here with more specifics from stylist Elysha Lenkin about how to look good in your zoom calls.
-She talks about everything from colors and neckline plus things NOT to wear.
+She talks about everything from colors and necklines plus things NOT to wear.

 Ultimately it’s about being you and being CONFIDENT.
-Dressing and grooming for the part does help with confidence.
+Dressing and grooming for the part do help with confidence.
 Sometimes lipstick just takes me to the next level.
 I can’t explain it.
 It just does.

 Charging your Confidence Before the Discovery Call

 Confidence Coach Jen Grosso comes into my Unicorn Digital Marketing Assistant School when we have a live cohort to teach us how to prepare for discovery calls and feel our most confident.

 On my podcast, she gave us some amazing tips for building confidence for these sales calls.
 And you can learn these tricks RIGHT NOW.
 It’s all about body language.
 I had never heard about this before and thought it was genius.